 Be a brave leader.
 Telcos are typically steered with plans, often reflecting timespans of four or five years.
 It is important to set a top-down ambition level instead of arguing on a platform basis with single group subsidiaries about possible cost savings.
-Subsidiaries must cut planned re-investments that are no longer necessary in the light of the imminent shut down of their production platforms.
+Subsidiaries must cut planned re-investments that are no longer necessary in the light of the imminent

 To keep legacy costs low and to reduce them steadily, it is important to shut down old platforms quickly.
 This will generate savings that can be used to absorb the additional spending for new infrastructure and transformation to some degree.

 The most challenging part is getting the commitment of all stakeholders.
-For the management in the local entities this change means taking a hit for the team.
+For the

 It’s a chance finally to escape the gridlock of falling revenues, increasing costs of complexity and rising substitutes.
 A chance to unleash synergies and to live up to one’s true potential.
 A chance to finally meet OTTs at eye level – or even above.
 And it is a way out of the threatening scenario of turning into a dumb bit-pipe.